 The Company performs its annual impairment test of goodwill and/or other indefinite-lived intangible assets as of June 30.
 Goodwill and other indefinite-lived intangible assets are not amortized but instead are reviewed for impairment annually, as well as on an interim basis if events or changes in circumstances between annual tests indicate that an asset might be impaired.

 Testing for impairment of goodwill is a two-step process.
-The first step requires the Company to compare the fair value of its reporting units to the carrying value of the net assets of the respective reporting units, including goodwill.
+The first step requires the Company to compare the fair value of its reporting unit to the carrying value of the net assets of the reporting unit, including goodwill.
 If the fair value of the reporting unit is less than its carrying value, goodwill of the reporting unit is potentially impaired and the Company then completes step two to measure the impairment loss, if any.
 The second step requires the calculation of the implied fair value of goodwill, which is the residual fair value remaining after deducting the fair value of all tangible and intangible net assets of the reporting unit from the fair value of the reporting unit.
 If the implied fair value of goodwill is less than the carrying amount of goodwill, an impairment loss is recognized equal to the difference.
-Indefinite-lived intangible assets are tested for impairment by comparing their fair values to their carrying values.
-An impairment charge is recorded if the estimated fair value of such assets has decreased below their carrying value.
-There were no such events or circumstances during the three months ended September 30, 2015 and 2014.
+As of December 31, 2015, the Company determined that there were no events or circumstances that indicated impairment and, therefore, no goodwill impairment charges were recorded in the six months ended December 31, 2015.
+The Company had no goodwill recorded at December 31, 2014.